camrti/RepoDevOps/README.md

 # Search Researcher Devops Project

-# Search Researcher Devops Project

 Search Researcher is a system designed to provide comprehensive information about Italian researchers and their publications.

-It integrates with Cineca, Scholar, and Scopus services and exposes two APIs: `search_researchers` and `search_publications`.
+It integrates with Cineca, Scholar, and Scopus services and exposes two APIs:
+* `search_researchers`
+* `search_publications`

 ## Developer Setup